Do it right

 It can be placed at the end for the awareness and consideration stages.

-If it’s an awareness campaign to know who you are, that you exist and the customer has never heard of you, it would be great for the user to see your logo immediately, within the first 15 seconds.
+If it’s an awareness campaign to let customers know who you are, it would be great for them to see your logo in the first 15 seconds.

 Don’t forget the captions